-Bernd is a Lecturer at the Hunter Centre for Entrepreneurship within Strathclyde Business School.
+Bernd is a Lecturer (Assistant Prof) at the Hunter Centre for Entrepreneurship within Strathclyde Business School.
 He gained a BEng in Mechanical Engineering (Germany) and a MSc in Management of Technology (USA) on a Fulbright scholarship before pursuing a PhD in Management Science at the University of Strathclyde.
-Prior to joining HCE, he has worked at Utrecht University School of Economics with Prof Erik Stam.
+Prior to joining HCE as a Lecturer, he has worked at Utrecht University School of Economics.

-His research aims to understand the economy as a complex system and using the entrepreneurial ecosystem concept as a frame of refence for understanding why some regions prosper and other struggle.
-Bernd’s doctoral research focuses on developing a hybrid system dynamics/agent-based simulation in the context of academic entrepreneurship and university ecosystems.
-This provides the foundation for further research on ecosystems and methodological developments to model the dynamics of complex systems.
+His research aims to understand innovative and entrepreneurial activity from a complex systems perspective and using the entrepreneurial ecosystem concept as a frame of refence for understanding why some regions prosper and others struggle.
+His research has been published in leading international journals such as Entrepreneurship Theory and Practice and the European Journal of Operational Research.
 You can read more about his research and teaching on the following pages.

 Complementary to these activities, Bernd is a co-founder and the inaugural managing director of the Entrepreneurship Ecosystem Research Network Ltd. EERN is a non-profit organisation that aims to form a community of researchers, entrepreneurs, and policy makers, among others, to enhance collaboration and fostering innovation, entrepreneurship, and growth in regions around the world.